 7. Your baby might be too sensitive to noise

 When babies are tired, they want to sleep wherever they can sleep anywhere, even with loud music.
 It’s just that THEY NEED TO SNOOZE.

 You might have wondered just like I did.
 Why is my baby waking up just after a good 20 minutes sleep to a floor cracking sound?

 Just like my kids, there must be some other babies who are super responsive to any sounds, even while they are asleep.
 They could not sleep better and keep waking up what moms got to do when they have to get chores done and wait for kids to fall asleep.

 The moment you step on the floor, your floor cracking sound is so lethal that it could wake your baby up or get uncomfortable at night or during a daytime nap.

 You have to wake up, hold your baby, nurse again, and then wait for getting her to be in a deep sleep.
 Either way, you are worse off.
 You cannot do anything when you need to do some laundry or get your dishes done.

 Using Sound Machine

 I would highly recommend you to get a noise machine.

-A lot of moms swear by using the sound machine for their babies to sleep during the day or night, that could solve the baby’s sleep problems significantly.
+A lot of moms swear by using the sound machine for their babies to sleep during the day or night, which could solve the baby’s sleep problems significantly.
 It could minimize loud noises of household chores and your baby could sleep longer and better.

 This one is perfect for traveling, compact, portable and, pretty much works on the outlets almost everywhere.

 8. Your baby might be Overtired

 If your baby is too tired, she going to take time to go to sleep.
 And if she does sleep, she is more vulnerable to waking up in a few minutes after sleeping and keep waking up.

 Gently massaging an overtired baby could help sleep her better.
 Use coconut or olive oil to massage the baby at night for a more comfortable sleep.

 9. Need to burp